-- Key idea: create artificial population about which we know everything - Then draw samples from this population and study questions such as: - Are properties of samples similar to that of the population? - What determines sample variation? - What is the effect of different sample sizes or sampling iterations? - Conducting an MCS always involves the same steps
+- Key idea: create artificial population about which we know everything - Then draw samples from this population and study questions such as: - Are properties of samples similar to that of the population? - What determines sample variation? - What is the effect of different sample sizes or sampling iterations? - Then hope that the strategies to answer these question behave similarly in the real world when we do not know the true population and draw only one sample

-For the practical implementation see the tutorial!
+For more details on the practical implementation see the tutorial!